tzagim/tzbot/README.md

 class Development(Config):
     API_KEY = "1234567890:Abcdef1234567890GHIJ"  # Your bot API key
-    OWNER_ID = [1234567890]  # Your user id
+    OWNER_ID = [1234567890]  # List of your's id and your best freind :)

     # Make sure to include the '-' sign in group and channel ids.
     FROM_CHATS = [-1001234567890]  # List of chat id's to forward messages from.
     TO_CHATS = [-1001234567890, -1234567890]  # List of chat id's to forward messages to.

+    # If you want to delete messages.
+    GROUPS_TO_DELELTE = [-1001234567890] # List of chat id's to delete messages from
+    TIME_TO_DELELTE = 900 # 15 min in sec, you can use also 15*60

-    # If you don't want to filter text with specific words to be forwarded, just delete the next line
+    # If you don't want to filter text with specific words to be forwarded, use regex.
     WORDS_TO_FORWARD = '(regex.*)(Some|text|to|filter)'

+    # You can communicate with the bot in supported languages (Hebrew and English, for now) the default is English.
+    LANG = 'he' # If you want to use in Hebrew

     REMOVE_TAG = True
     WORKERS = 4